 Per default Angle Snapping on the M1K is disabled, and the LOD is set to 2 millimeters.
-Should you want to change these values you can do so by following these steps:
+Should you want to change these values this is how it goes:

 - To activate Angle Snapping, press and hold the left button while plugging in the M1K.
 Cursor moves clockwise in a square to indicate the change.